 The Head of Learning Support will consider all the information and evidence available for a pupil and will make a decision about what Access Arrangements to apply for, if any.
-The Head of Learning Support process the application using AAO.
-Access Arrangements are processed during the first year of the course (Year 10 for those pupils taking GCSE, Year 12 for those pupils taking A level) having firmly established a picture of need and the normal way of working during previous years.
-(See Annex B) However, there will be circumstances, especially when needs become gradually apparent, when Access Arrangements might need to be processed later than this.
+The Head of Learning Support processes the application using AAO.
+Access Arrangements are normally processed during the first year of the course (Year 10 for those pupils taking GCSE, Year 12 for those pupils taking A level) having firmly established a picture of need and the normal way of working during previous years (see Annex A).
+However, there will be circumstances, especially when needs become gradually apparent, when Access Arrangements might need to be processed later than this.
 They will be carried out as soon as it is practical for them to be done.

-The arrangements put in place must reflect the support given to each candidate in the classroom, during internal tests and in mock examinations.
+The arrangements put in place must reflect the support given to each candidate in the classroom, during internal tests and/or in mock examinations.
 This is referred to as the "normal way of working".
 The candidate must have had appropriate opportunities to practise using the access arrangement(s) before their first examination.
 This is particularly so where a computer reader, modified enlarged papers, a scribe, speech recognition technology or a word processor will be used in examinations.
 Access arrangements must always be approved before an examination or assessment; they cannot suddenly be granted to a candidate at the time of her examinations.
 This is recorded in Part 1 of Form 8 by the Head of Learning Support.
-The amount of centre based evidence to paint a picture of need and demonstrate normal way of working may be more limited this academic year (2020-21) in light of the disruption in recent months.

-When Access Arrangements are processed on-line and approved for GCSE and GCE qualifications, the evidence of need is filed by the Head of Learning Support and is available to JCQ Centre Inspectors upon request.
+When Access Arrangements are processed on-line and approved for GCSE and GCE qualifications, the evidence of need is electronically filed by the Head of Learning Support and is available to JCQ Centre Inspectors upon request.
 Signed Data Protection Notices confirming the candidate's consent to the processing of the Access Arrangements are also filed.
-Documentation can be filed in either hard or electronic form (but not a mixture of both for each candidate).

-The decision evidence is filed by the Head of Learning Support who then informs the candidate and their parent.
+The decision evidence is also filed by the Head of Learning Support who then informs the candidate and their parents/guardians.